Peach pound cake with cream cheese

 - Add remaining batter to loaf pan and smooth the top.

-- Bake for 60 - 70 minutes, or until a knife inserted comes out clean.
+- Bake for 60 – 70 minutes, or until a tester inserted comes out with a few moist crumbs attached.

-- Combine all ingredients for glaze in a small bowl and beat with electric mixer until completely smooth, about 3 minutes.
-(Glaze, if desired).
+- Glaze cake, if desired: Combine all ingredients for glaze in a small bowl and beat with electric mixer, or whisk, until completely smooth, about 3 minutes.
+Drizzle over the cake and let it set for a few minutes before slicing.

 Thanks for stopping by!
 Have a delicious day 🙂